platformsh/template-builder/templates/directus/files/README.md

 ## Deploying

+Everything needs to deploy and develop a Directus application on Platform.sh is included in this project.
+Whether you choose to develop using a Platform.sh project as your primary remote, or work on an integrated repository here on GitHub is up to you.

+### Quickstart

 The quickest method to deploy Directus on Platform.sh is by clicking the **Deploy on Platform.sh** button at the top of the page.
 This will automatically create a new project and initialize the repository for you.
 If you do not already have a Platform.sh account, you will be asked to fill out some basic information, after which you will be given a 30-day free trial to experiment with our platform.

 <details>